JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

     }
   }
 ```
-This method removes the first node from the list.
+This method removes the element of the first node from the list.
 But first, there two cases need to be considered:
 1) If the list is empty, there is nothing to delete, so return `-1` for indication.
 2) Otherwise, remove the first node from the list by simply pointing `head` to the second node (`head.next`).
 But first we need to create a `temp` node to keep the first node of the list temporarily.
 If when the list becomes empty after a node we just remove, that means there is only one node in the list to remove, then set the tail to `null`.
-Reduce the size by 1 and finally return the deleted element. shown in Figure 2.3c.
+Reduce the size by 1 and finally return the deleted element.
+shown in Figure 2.3c.

 #### Figure 2.3: Better visual explanation to add a new element in the middle of the list.
 ##### Figure 2.3a